hectorfa17/mental_health-data_analysis_project/README.md

 ## Overview

 Data Analytics project about Mental Health at work based on a Dataset from Kaggle, find more information about it [here](https://www.kaggle.com/datasets/osmi/mental-health-in-tech-survey).

-The project is a comprehensive study on attitudes from both Tech employers and employees towards mental health and mental health dissorders at work.
+This project is a comprehensive study on attitudes from both Tech employers and employees towards mental health and mental health dissorders at work.

 The project consists of 3 parts: